cosmo-sapien/bordoley.github.io/Resume.md

   * Absolute mastery in Solidworks, Keyshot and Hypershot.
   * Trained in 3D Studio Max, AutoCAD, Rhino.
 * Expert knowledge of Adobe Photoshop, Illustrator, InDesign.
-* Microsoft Word, Excel and Power Point, Keynote.
+* Microsoft Word, Excel and PowerPoint, Keynote.
 * Mold making, wood, metal and plaster shop education and experience, modeling experience from foam to CNC machine.
 * Owned and operated 3D printers.